rosatu/blog/README.md

-# this is a website that I wat to put on pages
+# This is my website that I want to put on Github pages